jmshi123/kPAR/README.md

 # kPAR
 Realtime Top-k Personalized PageRank over Large Graphs on GPUs PVLDB2020

-### NOTE: please click Releases and download kPAR.zip to get the codes with dblp dataset.
+### NOTE: please click Releases and download kPAR.zip to get the code with dblp dataset.

 Please cite our papers if you choose to use our code.